umangptl/WeatherCast/README.md

 2. View the current weather conditions for the searched city, including temperature, humidity, wind speed, and weather description.
 3-hour forecast, 5-day forecast.
 3. click Save on the header see your Favorites cities and search a city to save.

+### Endpoints
+1. Get current weather for a specific city:

+- Endpoint: /weather
+- Method: POST
+- Request Parameters:
+  - search-city: Specifies the name of the city for which you want to retrieve the current weather information.
+  - units (optional): Specifies the unit of measurement for the temperature.
+Defaults to "metric".
+- Description: Retrieves the current weather information for the specified city.

+2. Save weather data for a city:

+- Endpoint: /save
+- Method: POST
+- Request Parameters:
+  - add-city: Specifies the name of the city to save.
+  - units (optional): Specifies the unit of measurement for the temperature.
+Defaults to "metric".
+- Description: Saves the weather data for the specified city in the database.

+3. Get all saved weather data:

+- Endpoint: /list
+- Method: GET
+- Request Parameters:
+  - units (optional): Specifies the unit of measurement for the temperature.
+Defaults to "metric".
+- Description: Retrieves all saved weather data from the database.

+4.Delete weather data for a city:

+- Endpoint: /delete
+- Method: POST
+- Request Parameters:
+  - cityToDelete: Specifies the name of the city to delete from the saved weather data.
+- Description: Deletes the weather data for the specified city from the database

 ### Contributions
 Contributions to WeatherCast are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.